 It offers core plugins that enable some basic features, such as:

-That said, Notion lets you create calendars, charts, and boards without installing any integrations or plugins — which makes things much simpler and user-friendly.
+That said, Notion lets you create tasks, calendars, charts, and boards without installing any integrations or plugins — which makes things much simpler and user-friendly.

-Notion also offers 110 integrations, such as:
+Notion also offers over 150 integrations, such as:

 And, if the available integrations are not enough for you, you can always create the integrations you need thanks to Notion’s public API.